Treatment for COPD

 Other causes of COPD are:

-- You can also develop COPD if you’re exposed to chemicals and fumes in the workplace.
+- You can also develop COPD if exposed to chemicals and fumes in the workplace.
 Long-term exposure to air pollution and inhaling dust can also cause COPD.

 - In developing countries, along with tobacco smoke, homes are often poorly ventilated, forcing families to breathe fumes from burning fuel used for cooking and heating.